 Cannabis Cup Tickets

 You don't need a ticket to get into one of the coffeehouses where judging is occurring, but you might not be allowed in if you just show up and a judging event is already in progress.
-However, anyone can purchase a judge's ticket, which gives them the privilege of sampling and voting for a winner.
+Judges are selected by an online application process.
 Advance tickets cost between $200 and $250, and tickets at the door, if available, are about $350.
 If you can't afford a ticket to the entire five-day event, you can buy a single-day ticket.
 There have been as many as 2,300 judges.
 You don't get free samples with your judge's pass, you must purchase your marijuana just like anyone else.
 However the pass allows you entry to a number of ancillary concerts, seminars, the expo, and Amsterdam bus tours to and from the expo.
-One of the Cannabis Cup 2016 events that judges can attend is the induction ceremony into the Counterculture Hall of Fame, which has previously inducted such luminaries at Bob Marley and Bob Dylan, Cheech Marin and Tommy Chong, Allen Ginsberg and Jack Kerouac.
+One of the Cannabis Cup 2023 events that judges can attend is the induction ceremony into the Counterculture Hall of Fame, which has previously inducted such luminaries at Bob Marley and Bob Dylan, Cheech Marin and Tommy Chong, Allen Ginsberg and Jack Kerouac.

 Cannabis Cup Hotels